Heat Network Regulation and Zoning

 - Councils and registered social housing providers

-It will be an offence to carry out either role without authorisation and so it’s essential that landowners understand their compliance obligations and the consequences of failing to meet them.
+It is essential that landowners understand their compliance obligations and the consequences of failing to meet them.

-The papers across are kept up to date as new legislation, consultation responses and guidance are published.
-They reflect the latest consultations and guidance released in September 2025.
+These articles are kept up to date as new legislation, consultation responses and guidance are published.

 Heat network regulation